Tired of Reading? Please listen to the blog

 6. Everything set?
 Time to get “All Aboard”!

 Let us be practical, traveling to distant countries can be expensive.
 If you don’t get your tickets done at the right time, things might get worse.
 And unfortunately, you will not get any support in this.

 So it is better, you make your travel plans, way before your actual date of travel.
 If you do not have a passport yet, get it done first.
 Visa confirmation is another thing that can take some time.
 Get these things set and ready.

 7. Know the common language

 All the universities which accept foreign students have one common language as a communication medium, and that is English, as it is an international language.
 So if you know English, you won’t have any problem in this respect.
 If English is commonly spoken in the entire country, then that’s just a plus point.

-Countries like China, Ukraine and Russia have language barriers and hence it is not easy to mingle with patients and understand the diseases and its pattern during your clinical rotations.
+Countries like China, Ukraine, and Russia have language barriers and hence it is not easy to mingle with patients and understand the diseases and their patterns during your clinical rotations.
 Isn’t that a heck?

 7 Don’ts when you choose to do your education abroad